Index Family Tree Descendants Home Page

 In 1956, he bought his parents' used green 1951 Rover 75.
 The Rover had an engine and side panels made of aluminum.
 With his friend Bob Ford as navigator, he participated in a number of sports car rallies and concours d'elegance, winning various dash plaques.

-For several Christmases, Peter was a mailman in Evanston.
-On May 25, 1959, Peter's grandfather Leslie Biggins died at age 82 in Chicago.
-Peter's grandparents were living in an apartment that their son Richard had built onto their house.
-Following a funeral Mass at the Church of St. Juliana in Chicago, he was buried in the Foy plot in Mount Carmel Cemetery in Section B, Block 2, Lot 19.
-In April 1960, Peter was a Federal census taker in Rogers Park (his pages will be made public in 2032).
-In July 1960, the Republican National Convention in Chicago was held in Chicago at the International Amphitheater, adjacent to the Union Stock Yards.
-Peter's Uncle Richard Biggins got him a job driving the Administrator of the Convention, Hal Short.
-He received an Assistant Door Keeper medal for admission to the convention.
+Peter's Uncle Richard Biggins got him a job as a driver at the Convention.
+He happened to be assigned to the Administrator of the Convention, Hal Short (1911-1984) from Oregon.
+He received an Assistant Door Keeper badge for admission to the convention.
 Despite his work with the Republicans, Peter voted for John F. Kennedy, the first Catholic to be elected president of the United States.
 He just happened to turn age 21 and become eligible to vote on election day, Tuesday, November 8, 1960.
 His birthday was to fall on election day every 7 elections (28 years): 1960, 1988, and 2016.
+In addition to voting for the winner on his birthday in 1960, he also voted for the winner in 1988 (George H. W. Bush), and 2016 (Donald Trump).

 In 1961, Peter received an autographed picture of President John F. Kennedy with best wishes.
 The cover letter said it was sent at the request of Dave Powers.
 A fellow student at the University of Chicago had requested it through his uncle Dave Powers.
 On April 28, 1962, Peter's sister Emily married John David "Jack" Williams at St. Francis Xavier Church in Wilmette.
+After graduation from the Business School, Peter joined the Army reserves for six years to avoid the draft.
+He joined the 374th Convalescent Center, 85th Regiment, 85th Division (Custer Division) on the south side of Chicago at 71st Street.
+In August 1962, he went on six-months active duty for training.
+He took eight weeks of basic training at Fort Leonard Wood in Rolla, Missouri.
+The Cuban Missile Crisis occurred while he was there, causing some concern from October 16 to 29, 1962.

 |